 Learn how to draw a great looking Chrysanthemum with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Chrysanthemum drawing.

 The chrysanthemum or mum is a popular garden flower.
 It is native to Europe and Asia.
 Its name is derived from the ancient Greek words for "golden flower."
 Chrysanthemums have many overlapping petals, similar in shape to the dandelion or carnation.

 Chrysanthemums have been richly adorned in symbolism and tradition.
 In Asia, they signify life and rebirth.
 In Europe, they are given as gifts to express sympathy, especially in regards to funerals.
 In the Americas, they are seen as a cheerful flower.
 Red chrysanthemums can mean love, and white chrysanthemums, loyalty.

 The dahlia is a flower with a similar appearance.
 It is related to the sunflower, chrysanthemum, and daisy.
 The plants are native to Central and South America.
 The largest are the "dinnerplate dahlias," the blooms of which can span 12 inches.
 Dahlias may symbolize everlasting bonds and are given as wedding gifts.
 Despite the name of the true-crime film Black Dahlia, there are actually no dahlias that are black in color.

 The darkest shade is a deep burgundy.
 Dahlias are also edible!
 They may adorn cakes or salads.

 Scroll down for a downloadable PDF of this tutorial.